BattlesnakeOfficial/docs/docs/guides/tips/engine-regions.md

 * Pick the region that's closest to the cloud provider's location/region you've deployed your code into.
 * e.g. for AWS us-east-1, use "GCP US-EAST4".
-* for DigitalOcean TOR1, use "DigitalOcean TOR (Toronto)"

 #### Running on Railway

-* Railway deployments run on GCP US-WEST, use the "AWS US-WEST-2" engine region for optimal latency.
+* Railway deployments run on GCP US-WEST, use the "GCP US-WEST1" engine region for optimal latency.

 #### Running on Heroku